 Nathan Bryon is an Australian tenor, currently studying an Artist Diploma at the San Francisco Conservatory of Music.
-He is a San Francisco District Winner of The Metropolitan Opera Laffont Competition (2023), the Australian Music Foundation Yvonne Kenny Award (2023) as well as the Sydney Eisteddfod Opera Scholarship (2022).
+He is a San Francisco District Winner of The Metropolitan Opera Laffont Competition (2024), the Melba Opera Trust Dame Heather Begg Memorial Award (2023), the Australian Music Foundation Yvonne Kenny Award (2023) as well as the Sydney Eisteddfod Opera Scholarship (2022).

 I

 Nathan has extensive experience as an oratorio soloist amongst Sydney choirs and orchestras.
 He has performed Mozart's Requiem (Penrith Symphony Orchestra), JS Bach's St Matthew Passion (Operantics), Stainer's Crucifixion (St Stephen's Uniting Church), Durante's Missa in C ,Vivaldi's Magnificat (Central Coast Chorale), Haydn's Die Schöpfung (Central Coast Chorale) Maunder's Olivet to Calvary (St Stephen's Uniting Church), Handel's Messiah (Manly-Warringah Choral Society), Haydn's Nelson Mass (Manly-Warringah Choral Society), Mozart's Mass in C Minor (Manly Warringah Choral Society).
-Nathan has also performed with Melba Opera Trust in partnership with Melbourne Digital Concert Hall for Melba: Her Legacy in Concert.
+Nathan is a proud alumnus of the Melba Opera Trustand has performed with MOT in partnership with Melbourne Digital Concert Hall for Melba: Her Legacy in Concert.

 In 2019, Nathan attended the New Zealand Singing School, where he was presented with the Beatrice Webster Award for the pursuit of excellence.
-He was also a finalist in the Bettine McCaughan Memorial Scholarship and winner of the inaugural Demant Dreikurs Lieder Competition, as well as the Sydney Conservatorium Association Award for Excellence in Vocal Studies for 2019 at the Sydney Conservatorium of Music.
+He was also the winner of the inaugural Demant Dreikurs Lieder Competition, as well as the Sydney Conservatorium Association Award for Excellence in Vocal Studies for 2019.

 Nathan holds a Bachelor of Music (Performance) from the Sydney